jignasha86/plivo/README.md

 #To run locally, do the usual:

-Create a Python 2.7 virtualenv
+Create Python 2.7 virtualenv
+Activate new virtualenv

 #Install dependencies: